A person laughing with their eyes closed, Dutch landscape in the background

 Follow via RSS

-I'm Zinzy Waleson Geene, a diary-keeper, designer, and community builder in Amsterdam.
-Yelling at Internet clouds since 1997.
+Hello, I'm Zinzy Waleson Geene, a diary-keeper, designer, and community builder yelling at Internet clouds since 1997.